 While walking around one of Old Havana’s squares, we ran into these boys playing soccer.
-As soon as they saw Ty they kicked the ball to him and yelled “Jugar!” so Ty joined in.
+As soon as they saw Ty they kicked the ball to him and yelled “Jugar!” which means play, so Ty joined in.
 Then they asked about his camera, and they posed for a pic.
 Check out homies smile in the front, he’s mad serious!
-They wanted Ty to keep playing but we had to leave so we offered them “chicle” they were so hype when we showed them the gum.
-The oldest, and tallest in the back took the gun and passed out sticks to the other too and put the rest away for later. ⠀
+They wanted Ty to keep playing but we had to leave so we offered them “chicle” they were so excited when we showed them the gum!
+It’s hard to find gum in Cuba, its sort of a luxury.
+The oldest, and tallest in the back took the gun and passed out sticks to the other too, and put the rest away for later. ⠀

 Another site that you must check out is Plaza de la Revolucion.
 There are monuments and a museum.
 During our first visit with our tour group, the museum was closed due to am upcoming holiday.
 We were told Cuban officials & military will be at the site the next day for the celebration.
 In this photo, Fidel Castro is memorialized on a building, Che Guevara is featured on a second building to the left.

 Check out this view of Havana from the Cristo de la Habana statue.
-It’s so LIT!!!
+It’s a copy of the one in Rio de Janeiro and is blessed by the pope!
 During our 1 day tour with Air Canada, we stopped to see the beautiful park and statue.
 It was a sunny day so we had a clear view of the city.
 As soon as we arrived, to take in the massive view, we knew we would not have enough time to see everything in Havana.

 Anyone see these guys singing while visiting Old Habana?
 The first time we saw them, Shay actually jumped in and danced.
 She’s in this photo too but cropped out, we really wanted to highlight these talented and charismatic gentlemen.